callelito/DEMO_Jenkins_PlatformIO/README.md

 Which test is run is defined inside the [`platformio.ini` file](platformio.ini).
 * [PlatformIO Project Configuration File docs](https://docs.platformio.org/page/projectconf.html)

 Inside here we can provide a selection of tests which each environment should ignore.
-For example the native test environment ignores all the tests in the `test_embedded` folder and the embedded environments ignore all the tests in the `test_native` folder.
+For example, the native test environment ignores all the tests in the `test_embedded` folder and the embedded environments ignore all the tests in the `test_native` folder.
 (The `megaatmega2560` environment ignores all tests as it is the environment we used to simulate deployment.)

 When running `pio remote [test|run]` you may have to specify the upload port if **PlatformIO** can not identify where it is.
 We did it here for `nanoatmega328` environment.